 WICKED EARLS’ CLUB

 Could she ever love the unrepentant rake who won her in a wager?

 He didn’t gamble on losing his heart when he won her at the gaming tables.

-Pierce, the Earl of Wainthorpe has finally thwarted his worst enemy.
-Except he can’t revel in his victory after winning his foe’s ward in a winner-takes-all wager.
+Pierce, Earl of Wainthorpe has finally thwarted his worst enemy.
+Except, he can’t revel in his victory after winning his foe’s ward in a winner-takes-all wager.
 If Pierce refuses to assume Bianca Salisbury’s guardianship, the fiery-haired beauty with a matching temper may very well find herself sold to the highest bidder.

 The shameful secret she guards makes it impossible to love a rogue.

 Desperate to escape her blackguard cousin, Bianca Salisbury ventures to London to find a husband or employment.
 Instead, she’s bartered to a notorious rakehell.
-She either risks being compromised and accepts The Earl of Wainthorpe’s protection, or flees him and her guardian.
+She either risks being compromised and accepts The Earl of Wainthorpe’s protection or flees him and her guardian.
 But without money and a place to go, she fears she’ll face the same tragic fate as her mother.

 For a page-turning Historical Romance novel brimming with Regency England’s rakish dukes and rapscallion lords, read this passionate adventure sprinkled with suspense and humor.
 You won’t be able to put it down.

 See what readers are saying!

 “Delightful … be prepared to be enthralled to the last page” ★★★★★ ~Night Owl Reviews Top Pick